jfrankford14/clinical_record_companion.md/README.md

 3. Use the deployed endpoints for invocation.
 4. Recommended prompts: "Parse the latest CCDAs and flag med discrepancies" or "Highlight drug interactions and allergy conflicts for this transfer."

-A TODO for Vertex AI Search datastore `patient-data_1762901262843` lives in `ccr/agent/README.md` once access is granted.
+> **Future enhancement:** integrate Vertex AI Search datastore `patient-data_1762901262843` once permissions arrive so the agent can ground longitudinal labs and care plans.

 ## Optional UI